 Website (Japanese only) | Google Maps

 Misen is a Taiwanese restaurant that started in Nagoya.
-Here you will find dishes such as spicy chicken wings, fried vegetables, fish and meat dishes, all with Taiwanese flavoring.
-But their biggest hit is Taiwan Ramen.
+Misen sells Taiwanese dishes like spicy chicken wings, fried vegetables, fish and meat dishes, but their biggest hit is Taiwan Ramen.

 The dish was created when the cook was searching for a simple yet delicious dish to serve his staff.
-A spicy chicken-based broth with soy sauce topped with some minced meat and leek.
-The noodle soup was so popular that it eventually made its way on the menu.
-And not only that but also on the menu of what feels like every other Ramen joint and Chinese restaurant in the city.
+What ke came up with was a spicy chicken and soy sauce broth topped with minced meat and leek.
+The noodle dish was so popular, that it eventually made its way on their menu… and eventually, menus of ramen and Chinese restaurants all over Nagoya!

-If you do like it spicy make sure not to miss Taiwan Ramen on your visit to Nagoya.
-For all the Taiwan Ramen virgins out there we recommend a visit to Misen for the original taste.
-Some people even claim it’s the best ramen in Nagoya but we’ll let you be the judge of that.
+Taiwan Ramen is unique because is it very spicy, and the majority of Japanese cuisine tends to be quite mild.
+If you think you can handle the heat, make sure not to miss Taiwan Ramen on your visit to Nagoya.
+If you’ve never tried it before, we recommend a visit to Misen for the original taste.
+Some people even claim it’s the best ramen in Nagoya… but we’ll let you be the judge of that!

 Misen Imaike Main Shop (味仙 今池本店)